Summary

 You CAN'T join if...

-• Individuals whose providers do not think that they should participate (e.g., those with psychiatric illness or significant cognitive impairment).
+• Individuals whose providers do not think that they should participate (e.g., psychiatric illness or significant cognitive impairment that would impede the individuals ability to participate).

-• Have hearing and/or vision disabilities in receiving treatment components such as video or telephone counseling.
+• Hearing and/or vision disabilities that would prevent participants from adequately receiving treatment components such as video or telephone counseling.

 Location